Heads in the Clouds: Measuring the Implications of Universities Migrating to Public Clouds: Cloud-based Email

-In this section, we investigate universities' use of cloud-based email infrastructure.
+Here, we investigate universities' use of cloud-based email infrastructure.
 Email is arguably one of \emph{the} most essential services on the Internet for professional communication.
-It regularly carries significant PII, when students have questions on courses, or seek advice in professional and personal matters.
-It serves as the transport for grades and course assignments, but also job applications, research data, academic discourse, and ideas.
+It regularly carries significant PII, when students have questions on courses, or seek advice in professional and personal matters, and it transports grades and course assignments, but also job applications, research data, academic discourse, and ideas.

-While there are---commonly unused (or unusable)~\cite{sheng2006johnny}---methods to encrypt emails to ensure contents remain confidential, security, reliability, and control are also significant dimensions of using email in this context.
-Email is a common gateway for attackers to convince users to install malware~\cite{wang2012research} and extract credentials~\cite{dhamija2006phishing}.
+Email is a common gateway for attackers to convince users to install malware or redirect them to phishing sites~\cite{google:pishing:imc,ho:spearphishing,chainsmith:eurosp}.
 Hence, spam and malware filtering are common services offered by outsourced email platforms, and usually a significant selling point in moving to cloud-based email providers~\cite{dada2019machine}.
-However, as Patrick Breyer, a member of the European Parliament, recently noted this also means that the operator gets in control of which emails are and which are not delivered to users.\footnote{\textit{``Incredible: Microsoft decides which e-mail Members of the European Parliament get to read in their inbox.
-It's called Outlook spam filter and cannot be disabled.''}, Patrick Breyer, MEP, \url{https://twitter.com/echo_pbreyer/status/1363854606132858882} (February, 22, 2021)} Given the strict inbound rules of major providers, which can lead to false positives~\cite{outlookmail,googlemail}, this means that universities relying on these services may not only outsource their email service, but also the decision about which emails reach their faculty and students.
+However, as Patrick Breyer, a member of the European Parliament, recently noted this also means that the operator is in control of which emails are and which are not delivered to users.\footnote{\textit{``Incredible: Microsoft decides which e-mail Members of the European Parliament get to read in their inbox.
+It's called Outlook spam filter and cannot be disabled.''}, Patrick Breyer, MEP, \url{https://twitter.com/echo_pbreyer/status/1363854606132858882} (February, 22, 2021; archived: \url{https://archive.ph/5L00T}).} The strict inbound rules of major providers, which can lead to false positives~\cite{outlookmail,googlemail}, mean that universities using these services outsource the decision which emails reach their faculty and students along with the service.